RustCrypto/elliptic-curves/k256/README.md

 [secp256k1] (a.k.a.
-K-256) elliptic curve library written in pure Rust with support for [ECDSA] signing/verification/public-key recovery, Taproot [Schnorr signatures], Elliptic Curve Diffie-Hellman (ECDH), and general-purpose secp256k1 elliptic curve group operations which can be used to implement arbitrary group-based protocols.
+K-256) elliptic curve library written in pure Rust with support for [ECDSA] signing/verification/public-key recovery, Taproot [Schnorr signatures] as defined in BIP340, Elliptic Curve Diffie-Hellman (ECDH), and general-purpose secp256k1 elliptic curve group operations which can be used to implement arbitrary group-based protocols.

 Uses traits and base types from the [`elliptic-curve`] crate.